New Study Reveals Why You Often Forget Your Dreams

 "This study provides the most direct evidence that REM sleep may play a role in how the brain decides which memories to store," she said.

 Some experts aren't overly enthused about these new findings, claiming the study has major flaws, especially when it comes to its potential implications with Alzheimer's."The study makes staggering assumptions such as what constitutes a useless memory for a mouse?"
-Carolyn Dean, MD, ND, author of The Everything Alzheimer's Book and Founder of RNA Rese tells The Remedy.
+Carolyn Dean, MD, ND, author of The Everything Alzheimer's Book and Founder of RNA Rese tells Eat This, Not That!
+Health.
 She also points out that researchers didn't take into account the diet and nutritional status of the mice, important variables that should not be overlooked "as the body's functions work in synergy and not independent of other systems."

 "Certainly diet and nutrition as well as environmental factors and toxic heavy metals have been implicated as has pineal calcification in the pathology of Alzheimer's," Dr. Dean maintains, emphasizing magnesium as one of them.
 Preliminary and conflicting information can point to the absence of root cause.
 However, "this information may be a random factor in the pathology but not a root cause so it tends to act as a distraction or adds to confusion."
 To sleep better, be happier and sleep tighter, once and for all read these 40 Surprising Facts You Didn't Know About Your Sleep.